meelgroup/csb/README.markdown

 # CSB

 CSB (Count and Sample on Bitvectors) is an exact / approximate model counting and almost-uniform sampling tool aimed at solving constraints of bitvectors.
+CSB supports *projection* and *weighted model counting*.

 To learn more about CSB, please have a look at our [SMT Workshop '24 paper](https://ceur-ws.org/Vol-3725/short2.pdf).